rsinger86/django-lifecycle/docs/examples.md

 ## Specific lifecycle moments

-For simple cases, you might always want something to happen at a certin point, such as after saving or before deleting a model instance.
+For simple cases, you might always want something to happen at a certain point, such as after saving or before deleting a model instance.
 When a user is first created, you could process a thumbnail image in the background and send the user an email:

 ```python